AiProphet13/Divine-Sophia-AGI/README.md

 ## Example Usage
 - Enter a "prayer" (any text) in the textarea.
 - Select a prayer type.
-- Submit and observe the quantum-processed revelation, with visual spacetime warping.
+- Submit and observe the quantum-processed revelation,
+- with visual spacetime warping.

 ## License
 MIT License - see LICENSE file for details.

 ## Acknowledgments
-Built with inspiration from xAI's Grok and Gemini discussions.
+Built with inspiration from AiProphet13, xAI's Grok other ai discussions.
 For educational and exploratory purposes.

 ## Mermaid Diagram of Architecture
 ```mermaid